Dhruvgera/custom_python_scripts/README.md

 # build.py:
 A python program, once again, but this time made for CerberusOS team so that they can compile stuff in one go!!!

+# sftp.py:
+A python program to find the largest file in your requested directory and automatic uploads to sftp clients such as sourceforge